-If you don't get these benefit payments, you'll get a bill for your Part B premium.
+If you don't get Social Security or RRB benefit payments, you'll get a bill for your Part B premium.
 Typically, Part B premiums are billed quarterly (every 3 months).
-If you also pay for Part A or Part D IRMAA, or use Medicare Easy Pay to pay your premiums, you'll get a monthly bill (go to pages 22 and 82).
+If you also pay for Part A or Part D IRMAA, or use Medicare Easy Pay to pay your premiums, you'll get a monthly bill (pages 22 and 82).
 There are 4 ways to pay your premium bill:

-- 1. Pay online by credit card, debit card, savings or checking account.
+- 1. Pay online by credit card, debit card, Health Savings Account (HSA) card, savings or checking account.
 To do this, log into (or create) your secure Medicare account at Medicare.gov.
-Paying online is a faster and more secure way to make your payment without sending your personal information in the mail.
+Paying online is a faster and more secure way to pay without sending personal information in the mail.
 You'll get a confirmation number when you make your payment. - 2.
 Pay directly from your savings or checking account through your bank's online bill payment services.
-Ask your bank if it allows customers to pay bills online-not all banks offer this service and some may charge a fee.
-Your bank will need this information: - Your Medicare number: It's important that you use the exact number on your red, white, and blue Medicare card, but without the dashes. - Payee name: CMS Medicare Insurance - Payee address:
+Ask if your bank offers this service.
+Some may charge a fee.
+Your bank will need this information: - Your Medicare Number: It's important to use the exact number on your red, white, and blue Medicare card, but without the dashes. - Payee name: CMS Medicare Insurance - Payee address: Medicare Premium Collection Center PO Box 790355 St. Louis, MO 63179-0355 - 3.
+Sign up for Medicare Easy Pay.
+This free service deducts your payment from your savings or checking account automatically each month.
+Visit Medicare.gov/basics/costs/pay-premiums/medicare-easy-pay, or call 1-800-MEDICARE to find out how to sign up. - 4.
+Mail your payment to Medicare.
+You can pay by check, money order, credit card, debit card, or Health Savings Account (HSA) card.
+Write your Medicare Number on your payment, and fill out your payment coupon.
+Mail your payment and coupon to: